hheg/jitstatic/README.md

 <dependency>
     <groupId>io.jitstatic</groupId>
     <artifactId>jitstatic-client</artifactId>
-    <version>0.10.0</version>
+    <version>0.10.2</version>
 </dependency>
 ```
 ## Disclaimer

 This is a project with some interesting challenges I'd like to explore while being useful at the same time.
-This is used in production today, but it's also a way of testing some new ideas and techniques.
+This is used in production today, but it's also a way of testing some new ideas and techniques, which haven't yet found their way to production :).